 Viewing Work Requests

-Many Container Engine for Kubernetes service requests do not take effect immediately.
+Many Kubernetes Engine service requests do not take effect immediately.
 For example, the creation of a node pool isn't completed until all required nodes are active.
 In these cases, the request is fulfilled asynchronously, and its progress tracked by an associated work request.
 A work request is an activity log that provides visibility into in-progress asynchronous operations, enabling you to track each step in the operation's progress.
 Each work request has an OCID that allows you to interact with it programmatically and use it for automation.

 Work requests include information about the time the request started and finished.
 If an operation fails, a work request can help you determine which step of the process had an error.
 Some operations affect multiple resources.
 For example, creating a node pool also affects nodes.
 A work request provides a list of the resources that an operation affects.